rewitt94/Raindrops/README.md

 ### Conclusions:

-It's a shame that 3 doesn't divide 7 and hence PlingPlangPlong is impossible; except for 0.
+It's a shame that 3 doesn't divide 7 and hence PlingPlangPlong is impossible, except for 0.
 Speak of the devil, I'm uncertain whether 0 and negative numbers are edge cases need special treatment.
 I think I'll let Javascript decide what is or isn't a factor in this situation.

 > Afterall, Javascript rocks at Maths.
 >
-> '3' + 3 / 2 = 31.5
+> '3' + 3 / 2 = '31.5'